Chart Color Schemes

 Residential development activity is slightly higher than average within Fortitude Valley when compared nationally

-Fortitude Valley averaged approximately 125 new dwelling approvals annually.
-Between FY-21 and FY-25626 homes were approved, with none yet recorded in FY-26.
-Each year, about 4 new residents arrived per dwelling constructed during these five financial years.
+Fortitude Valley has averaged approximately 125 new dwelling approvals annually.
+Between financial years FY-21 and FY-25626 homes were approved, with none yet recorded in FY-26.
+On average, each dwelling constructed over the past five financial years accommodates four new residents.

-This has led to a significant gap between demand and supply, typically resulting in price growth and increased buyer competition.
-The average construction value of new dwellings was $278,000, aligning with regional trends.
-In FY-26, $230.2 million in commercial development approvals were recorded, indicating robust local business investment.
-Compared to Greater Brisbane, Fortitude Valley has 14.0% lower construction activity per person and ranks among the second percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing homes.
+This high demand outpaces supply, typically leading to price growth and increased buyer competition.
+The average construction cost of new dwellings is $278,000, aligning with regional trends.
+In FY-26, commercial development approvals totaled $230.2 million, indicating robust local business investment.
+Compared to Greater Brisbane, Fortitude Valley exhibits 14.0% lower construction activity per person and ranks in the second percentile nationally, suggesting constrained buyer choice and interest in existing homes.

-All new constructions since FY-21 have been medium or high-density housing, offering more affordable entry points for downsizers, investors, and first-home buyers.
-By 2041, Fortitude Valley is projected to add 6,816 residents (AreaSearch quarterly estimate).
-If current development rates persist, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+All new constructions since FY-21 have been medium or high-density housing, offering affordable entry points for downsizers, investors, and first-home buyers.
+By 2041, Fortitude Valley is projected to add 6,823 residents.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development